 Are canvas bell tents waterproof?

 No. And yes.
 Canvas can’t technically be called ‘waterproof’, as it is a weave and therefore has tiny holes in-between the fabric fibres.
 However, most modern canvas is treated with a waterproofing agent (see the care section below) and should not leak, however the first few times a canvas tent is exposed to rain there may be a small amount of water soaking through the canvas and seams.
 This is completely normal and the fibres need to be exposed to water to contract and form a waterproof barrier.
-To avoid this you can set-up your tent and hose it down to let it dry – this is called ‘seasoning’ your tent.
+To avoid this you can set-up your tent in a garden, hose it down and let it dry several times – this is called ‘seasoning’ and will shrink the canvas and tightening it around the stitch holes along the seam making your tent rain proof.

 What to look for in a canvas bell tent